i3drobotics/phase_rtabmap_ros2/README.md

 # phase_rtabmap_ros2
-Demonstration of mapping with Phase camera in ROS2 foxy.
+Demonstration of mapping with Phase camera in ROS2 humble.
 The package is currently runs on Linux.

 ## Install pyphase